What Is a Mesothelioma Class-Action Lawsuit?

 Key Facts About Mesothelioma Class-Action Lawsuits

-In the past, mesothelioma class-action lawsuits were more common.
-They helped large groups of people exposed to the same asbestos products, such as shipyard workers or factory employees.
+Today, individual lawsuits are more common.
+In the past, mesothelioma class-action lawsuits helped large groups of people exposed to the same asbestos products, such as shipyard workers or factory employees.
 These lawsuits peaked between the 1960s and 1990s.
-Today, individual mesothelioma lawsuits are much more common.
-They allow each person to pursue their own claims and compensation.

 Why Are Mesothelioma Class-Action Lawsuits Rarely Filed?

 Mesothelioma class-action lawsuits are now rare because individual claims give people more control.
-They also usually result in higher mesothelioma compensation.
-Today, lawyers typically focus on building strong personal injury lawsuits.
+Personal injury and wrongful death lawsuits typically result in higher mesothelioma compensation.
+Today, lawyers focus on building strong personal injury lawsuits.

 Having nearly identical claims is rare in asbestos cases.
 Most mesothelioma cases involve different asbestos exposures, companies, job sites and health outcomes.
 Personal injury lawsuits can better reflect each person’s diagnosis, work history and losses.